d9pouces/PolyArchiv/README.md

 Replacement rules
 -----------------

-Some parameters of remote repositories may use variables to be customized for each local repository.
+Some repository parameters may use customisable variables.
 Check `polyarchiv plugins -v` for a complete documentation of each parameter.
 By default, only the following variables are defined:

-  * `name`: basename of the corresponding config file.
+  * `name`: basename of the corresponding config local repository.
   * `fqdn`: local hostname, with the domain name (e.g., `vm1.test.example.org`)
   * `hostname`: local hostname (e.g., `vm1`)
   * the time of backup is also available, with a separate variable for each component: `Y`, `d` `M`, … Please check https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior to discover all of them.

 In the local config file, you can add a new section `[variables]`.
 Of course, the name of the option is the name of the variable.